codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 Codefresh has transitioned to Helm-based Runtimes for GitOps.
 CLI-based GitOps Runtimes are considered legacy and will be deprecated.
 If you have CLI-based GitOps Runtimes, you can migrate the Runtimes to preserve important data and install the new Helm GitOps Runtime.

-When you migrate the CLI-based Runtime, the Git Sources, external clusters, Argo Rollouts installed on external clusters are moved from the installation repository to the Shared Configuration Repository which makes them available to all the Runtimes in the account.
+When you migrate the CLI-based Runtime, the Git Sources, external clusters, and Argo Rollouts installed on external clusters, are moved from the installation repository to the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/), making them available to all the Runtimes in the account.

 ## Before you begin
 Have this information ready:
 * Git user token (see [Git tokens]({{site.baseurl}}/docs/reference/git-tokens/)
 * Git user name, based on the Git provider
-  * GitHub and GitHub Enterprise: Not required.
-Codefresh
+  * GitHub and GitHub Enterprise: Not required as Codefresh automatically retrieves and populates it.
   * GitLab Cloud and GitLab Server: Required, and is either your username as the owner, or if your project is within a group, the front-slash separated path to the project.
 For example, `nr-codefresh` (owner), or `parent-group/child-group` (group hierarchy)
   * Bitbucket Cloud and Bitbucket Server: Required, and is your username for the Bitbucket Cloud/Bitbucket Server account.

 ## Step 1: Migrate CLI-based GitOps Runtime
-Migrate an existing CLI-based GitOps Runtime to a Helm-based Runtime.
+Migrate an existing CLI-based GitOps Runtime to a Helm-based Runtime by running the migration command.

 The migration command does the following:
 * Copies to the Shared Configuration Repository:
   * Git Source information
   * Argo Rollouts and Rollout Reporters
-* Uninstalls the CLI-based GitOps Runtime from the cluster, while keeping it on the Codefresh platform and in the database
+* Uninstalls the CLI-based GitOps Runtime from the cluster, while keeping it in the Codefresh platform and in the database
 * Changes the Runtime's installation type from `CLI` to `Helm`

 **How to**